inet-framework/inet-showcases/visualizer/transportconnection/doc/index.rst

    :width: 60%
    :align: center

-The network contains two ``StandardHosts`` connected to each other, each containing a TCP application.
+The network contains two :ned:`StandardHost`'s connected to each other, each containing a TCP application.
 IP addresses and routing tables are configured by a :ned:`Ipv4NetworkConfigurator` module.
 The visualizer module is a :ned:`TransportConnectionVisualizer`.
 The application in